marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: qeCalc

-Calculator for Yambo
+Calculator for Yambo.
+The module contain also a parses for the output of Yambo computation

 .. toctree:: yamboCalc

-Parse for the output of Yambo computation

 .. toctree:: yamboParser

 Organize runs and analyze output in a dataset